rohithbaggu56-dot/AIRIA-AI-Log-Triage-Lab/README.md

 - 📌 MITRE: `T1498` Network Denial of Service · `T1046` Network Service Scanning
 - Note: Confidence level was Low because the alert JSON was missing source_host and protocol fields.
-This reflects a real gap in the detection script that would need to be fixed in a production environment.
+In a real SOC environment these fields would need to be included for a complete triage assessment.

 ---